 I grew up in Sparta, TN.
 My father brought livestock markets to farmers in this area, and my mother reared a family of six while keeping books for the family business.
-My parents taught me the values of hard work, respect for everyone, living in and trying to improve your community and the importance of having people say your word is as good as a written contract.
+My parents taught me the values of hard work, respect for everyone, living in and trying to improve your community and the importance of having people say your word is as good as your bond.
 My experience working with my family in the livestock business has helped me have a better understanding of the lives and work of the rural people of this area.

 The Upper Cumberland is an area not only where I grew up but also chose to return to and stay in after my years of education.
 I believe it is important to give back to the community that has given so much to me.
 Through the years, I have volunteered in my church community, the arts community, youth sports organizations, political organizations, and environmental groups.

-I am fortunate to live in a place with the beauty of the farmland, lakes, and mountains of the Upper Cumberlands and to have the full and abundant life my family, friends, work and community has provided.
+I am fortunate to live in a place with the beauty of the farmland, lakes, and mountains of the Upper Cumberlands and to have the full and abundant life my family, friends, work, and community has provided.

 - Private law practice, Cookeville, TN 1982-present